,

 • Polycarbonate is more impact-resistant but sensitive to certain solvents

-Appropriate gaskets (PTFE for glass, EPDM/Viton for polycarbonate) Glass columns are more fragile — never overtighten.
-Polycarbonate is tougher but can stress-crack with incompatible chemicals.
+Appropriate gaskets ( EPDM/Viton for polycarbonate) Polycarbonate is tougher but can stress-crack with incompatible chemicals.

 5 Connect the top of the column to the pump suction line and the bottom to a drain or return line (if permanent installation).
 Ensure the column is mounted vertically using proper supports or brackets.
 Mounting brackets, level The column must be perfectly plumb for accurate volume measurement.

 6 Fill the column slowly and check for leaks at all connections.
 Bleed any trapped air from the system.
-Process fluid for testing Check compatibility of end cap material (CPVC, PTFE, or Stainless Steel) with the chemical.
+Process fluid for testing Check compatibility of end cap material (CPVC or PTFE) with the chemical.

 7 Document the installation, including column size, end cap material, serial number, and initial calibration test results.
 Installation checklist, camera Keep records for regulatory compliance and future maintenance.